open-guides/og-aws/README.md

         * Since pretty much everything is moving to SSL nowadays, and you likely want control over the domain, you probably want to set up CloudFront your own certificate in front of S3 (and to ignore the [AWS example on this](http://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html) as it is non-SSL only).
         * That said, if you do, you’ll need to think through invalidation or updates on CloudFront.
 You may wish to [include versions or hashes in filenames](https://abhishek-tiwari.com/post/CloudFront-design-patterns-and-best-practices) so invalidation is not necessary.
 * **Permissions:**
-    * 🔸 It’s important to manage permissions sensibly on S3 if you have data sensitivities, as fixing this later can be a difficult task if you have a lot of assets and internal users.
+    * 🔸It’s important to manage permissions sensibly on S3 if you have data sensitivities, as fixing this later can be a difficult task if you have a lot of assets and internal users.
-    * 🔹 Do create new buckets if you have different data sensitivities, as this is much less error prone than complex permissions rules.
+    * 🔹Do create new buckets if you have different data sensitivities, as this is much less error prone than complex permissions rules.
     * 🔹If data is for administrators only, like log data, put it in a bucket that only administrators can access.
-    * 💸 Limit individual user (or IAM role) access to S3 to the minimal required and catalog the “approved” locations.
+    * 💸Limit individual user (or IAM role) access to S3 to the minimal required and catalog the “approved” locations.
 Otherwise, S3 tends to become the dumping ground where people put data to random locations that are not cleaned up for years, costing you big bucks.
 * Manage data lifecycles sensibly.
     * When putting data into a bucket, think about its lifecycle — its end of life, not just its beginning.
 Rule: data with different expiration policies should be stored under separate prefixes at the top level.
     * For example, some voluminous logs might need to be deleted automatically monthly, while other data is critical and should never be deleted.
 Having the former in a separate bucket or at least a separate folder is wise.